I Hate You, Kiss Me

 We sat at the bar, Emmett with a beer and me swirling my gin and tonic.

 "So any interesting cases come up this week?"

-That's when Alice and Jasper joined us and ordered drinks too.
+I shared a few while we sipped our drinks, until Alice and Jasper joined us and ordered drinks too.
 Alice was always dressed to the nines.
 Outside of work we were the silliest pair and she was one of my closest friends other than Emmett and Angela.